 This course is designed for students who have excelled in the sciences, who have demonstrated superior ability in mathematics, and who wish to take the Advanced Placement Examination in Physics (Mechanics).
 It covers kinematics; Newton's laws of motion; work, energy, and power; systems of particles and linear momentum; circular motion and rotation; and oscillations and gravitation.
 Laboratory experiences and outside readings are among the components of the course.
-AP Physics students are expected to attend three scheduled Saturday Study Sessions to prepare for Advanced Placement Examination.
 Students are required to take the Advanced Placement Examination in May, which will offer them college credit or placement at cooperating institutions.
+College Accelerated Program (CAP) credit is available through Rowan College at Burlington County (RCBC).